OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Overview

-Like other modern mobile operating systems iOS offers auto-backup features that create copies of the data on the device.
+iOS offers auto-backup features that create copies of the data on the device.
 On iOS, backups can be made either through iTunes, or the cloud using the iCloud backup feature.
 In both cases, the backup includes nearly all data stored on the device, except some highly sensitive things like Apple Pay information and TouchID settings.

 Since iOS backs up installed apps and their data, an obvious concern is whether sensitive user data stored by the app might unintentionally leak through the backup.
 The answer to this question is "yes" - but only if the app insecurely stores sensitive data in the first place.